Survey Questions

 Make sure you have most of the common answer available.

-If you are not sure what people might answer, you could always try a small open ended survey (maybe ask your friends or people in the street) to find common answers.
+If you aren't sure what people might answer, you could always try a small open ended survey (maybe ask your friends or people in the street) to find common answers.

 Trick: try to avoid neutral answers (such as "don't care") because people may choose them so they don't have to think about the answer!